-- · With a foot on the brake, shift into reverse, which will signal that you will be backing up. - Turn around to look for oncoming traffic. - · For angled spaces, back up straight until the driver's seat is even with the bumper of the next vehicle on the turning side.
-For perpendicular spaces, back up straight until the windshield is aligned with the bumper of the next vehicle. - Quickly turn the wheel in the direction that the rear of the car needs to go. - Glance forward to make sure the front bumper is clear of the car on the other side. - · When the front bumper clears the other vehicle, stop, shift into drive, and pull forward to complete the exit.
+- With a foot on the brake, shift into reverse, which will signal that you will be backing up. - Turn around to look for oncoming traffic. - For angled spaces, back up straight until the driver's seat is even with the bumper of the next vehicle on the turning side.
+For perpendicular spaces, back up straight until the windshield is aligned with the bumper of the next vehicle. - While backing, continue to monitor to the sides and rear of the vehicle for obstructions and oncoming traffic, and to make sure you are not getting to close to vehicles parked behind you. - Quickly turn the wheel in the direction that the rear of the car needs to go. - Glance forward to make sure the front bumper is clear of the car on the other side. - When the front bumper clears the other vehicle, stop, shift into drive, and pull forward to complete the exit.

-perfect
+Practice makes perfect